PascalNoisette/Me-TV/README.md

 Launchpad remains the project's home page and location, GitHub is being used really just for code development purposes – and to gain access to the variety of CI resources, and the like, which work with GitHub but not with Launchpad.
 So, if you have questions, bug reports, issues, etc. please go to the [Home Page](http://launchpad.net/me-tv).
 Repository forking and pull requests should all happen on GitHub.

 ## Nota Bene

 This repository is not based on the mainline Bazaar branch to be found on Launchpad.
-That branch is numbered 1.4 but is actually based on the 2.0 work rather than the 1.3 branch.
+That branch is numbered 1.4 but is based on the 2.0 work rather than the 1.3 branch.
 The 2.0 architecture was a full client–server architecture the idea being to make Me TV a complete entertainment centre.
 It is not clear that that is the right direction for this project.
-So instead this repository is based on the 1.3 branch with the intention to create a very lightweight digital television viewer.
+So instead, this repository is based on the 1.3 branch with the intention to create a very lightweight digital television viewer.

 The current codebase is GTK+2 based and is a mix of C and C++.
 The work here is to transform this into a